Papooch/nestjs-cls/README.md

 > Warning: Namespace support is currently experimental and has no tests.
 While the API is mostly stable now, it can still change any time.

-The default CLS namespace that the `ClsService` provides should be enough for most application, but should you need it, this package provides a way to use multiple CLS namespaces in order to be fully compatible with `cls-hooked`.
+The default CLS namespace that the `ClsService` provides should be enough for most application, but should you need it, this package provides a way to use multiple CLS namespaces simultaneously.

-> **Note**: Since cls-hooked was ditched in version 1.2, it is no longer necessary to strive for compatibility with it.
-Still, the namespace support was there and there's no reason to remove it.

 To use custom namespace provider, use `ClsModule.forFeature('my-namespace')`.